-- Annual Financial Statement: The nonprofit owner must provide an annual financial statement to JLARC for each year the owner claims exemption.
-This statement must include itemized information detailing all revenues and clearly delineate between those revenues dedicated to the development of affordable housing and all other activities. - The annual financial statement for the calendar year is due April 30, following the year in which the owner was eligible to claim exemption.
-(If your exemption begins with taxes due and payable in 2017 then financial statements for calendar year 2017 are due by April 30, 2018.) - Historical Financial Statements: Nonprofit owners must provide equivalent data to JLARC for the two years immediately prior to the first year in which the owner claims exemption.
-For example, if you are applying for exemption beginning with taxes due and payable in 2017, provide financial statements for calendar year 2015 and 2016 by April 30, 2018.
+Annual Financial Statement: The nonprofit entity or qualified cooperative association must provide an annual financial statement to JLARC for each year the owner claims exemption.
+This statement must include itemized information detailing all revenues and clearly delineate between those revenues dedicated to the development of affordable housing and all other activities.

+The annual financial statement for the calendar year is due April 30, following the year in which the owner was eligible to claim exemption.
+For example: If your exemption begins with taxes due and payable in 2017 then financial statements for calendar year 2017 are due by April 30, 2018.

+• Historical Financial Statements: Nonprofit entities or qualified cooperative associations must provide equivalent data to JLARC for the two years immediately prior to the first year in which the owner claims exemption.
+For example: if you are applying for exemption beginning with taxes due and payable in 2017, provide financial statements for calendar year 2015 and 2016 by April 30, 2018.